Non-split, alternating links bound unique Seifert surfaces in the 4-ball: The Kakimizu complex

-The proof of Theorem \ref{thm:main} hinges on understanding the space of minimal genus Seifert surfaces for non-split, alternating links.
+The proof of Theorem \ref{thm:main} hinges on understanding the space of incompressible Seifert surfaces for a non-split, alternating link.
 This space (for a general link) is called the {\emph{Kakimizu complex}}.
+In the literature, it is common to restrict to minimal genus surfaces -- for the sake of discussion, we give both definitions.

 \begin{definition}[Kakimizu {\cite{Kakimizu_paper}}] Let $L$ be a non-split link in $S^3$.
-The {\emph{Kakimizu complex of $L$}}, denoted $\MS(L)$, is a simplicial complex constructed as follows. \begin{itemize} \item The vertices of $\MS(L)$ are in bijection with isotopy (rel.\ boundary in $S^3$) classes of minimal genus oriented surfaces bounded by $L$. \item For $n>0$, there is an $n$-simplex with vertices $v_0,\ldots, v_n$ exactly when the isotopy classes corresponding to $v_0,\ldots, v_1$ admit mutually disjoint representatives. \end{itemize} \end{definition}
+The {\emph{Kakimizu complexes of $L$}}, denoted $\MS(L)$ and $\IS(L)$, are simplicial complexes constructed as follows. \begin{itemize} \item The vertices of $\MS(L)$ are in bijection with proper isotopy (rel.\ boundary) classes of minimal genus Seifert surfaces for $L$. \item The vertices of $\IS(L)$ are in bijection with proper isotopy (rel.\ boundary) classes of incompressible Seifert surfaces for $L$. \item In each of $\MS(L), \IS(L)$, for $n>0$, there is an $n$-simplex with vertices $v_0,\ldots, v_n$ exactly when the isotopy classes corresponding to $v_0,\ldots, v_1$ admit Seifert surface representatives with mutually disjoint interiors. \end{itemize} \end{definition}

-The notation ``$\MS(L)$", chosen by Kakimizu, is meant to remind the reader that this simplicial complex is associated to {\bf{m}}inimal {\bf{s}}urfaces for $L$.
+The notations ``$\MS(L)$," and $``\IS(L)$," chosen by Kakimizu, are meant to remind the reader that these simplicial complexes are associated to {\bf{m}}inimal {\bf{s}}urfaces or {\bf{i}}ncompressible {\bf{s}}urfaces bounded by the link $L$.